nicholasreinaldo/LuminaEcommerce/README.md

 ## Product Management Guideline
 ### Add Product
 1.
+Notes:
 * Product image uploading still need a manual process adding it to the file directory.
 In the dashboard type the name file instead (e.g. product-image-1.png)
-** Image files is at root/client/assets/product-images
+* Image files is at root/client/assets/product-images
 ### Edit Product

 ### Delete Product